Weight loss can seem like a math problem: Burn more calories than you consume and you’ll see results!

 Recruit an Accountability Partner

-Studies (and lots of ’em) have shown that people are more likely to stick to a weight-loss program when they have social support.
+Studies have shown that people are more likely to stick to a weight-loss program when they have social support.
 It makes sense — we’re all guilty of occasionally putting our own goals on the back burner, but it’s a lot harder to let a friend down.

 “Anyone can hop on and workout virtually,” she says.
 “Being seen and knowing that other people are getting their workouts in…that really gives you an extra push to get your workout done, too.”